CyrilleB79/winMag/readme.md

 * NVDA+Windows+O then S: Toggles on or off smoothing.
 * NVDA+Windows+O then R: Switches between mouse pointer tracking modes (within the edge of the screen or centered on the screen); this feature is only available on Windows 10 build 17643 or higher.
 * NVDA+Windows+O then X: Switches between text cursor tracking modes (within the edge of the screen or centered on the screen); this feature is only available on Windows 10 build 18894 or higher.
-* NVDA+Windows+O then shift+p: Saves the current configuration parameters of the magnifier to NVDA's configuration.
+* NVDA+Windows+O then shift+P: Saves the current configuration parameters of the magnifier to NVDA's configuration.
-* NVDA+Windows+O then p: Restores the current configuration parameters of the magnifier from NVDA's configuration.
+* NVDA+Windows+O then P: Restores the current configuration parameters of the magnifier from NVDA's configuration.
   If no configuration parameters has been previously saved to NVDA's configuration, the default configuration parameters of Windows Magnifier are restored instead.
 * NVDA+Windows+O then Arrows: Move the magnified view.
 * NVDA+Windows+O then V: Moves the mouse cursor in the center of the magnified view (command not available in docked view mode).